natalieagus/50033-2022/_unity/3_unity_for_toddlers_2.md

 <img src="https://www.dropbox.com/s/m4fwprxh8e2bznl/6.png?raw=1"  class="center_ninety"/>

 ### SpotLight2D
-Another type of light that you can add to the game os SpotLight2D.
+Another type of light that you can add to the game is SpotLight2D.
 Create a gameObject of SpotLight2D type and place it as a child gameObject of the player.
 Place it somewhere near the Player's head to brighten up that area.
 You should see something like this in your Scene:

 <img src="https://www.dropbox.com/s/bi163w5okkvbbqn/37.png?raw=1"  class="center_ninety"/>